A project stuck in the playground

 Rather than being proactive and spending time and money on refreshing the delivery culture, the managers involved resort to mud-slinging: ‘It wasn’t me sir, it was him.’
 ‘He started it.’
 ‘We had an agreement and he broke it, sir.’

-Technology One CEO Adrian Di Marco said this week: “Projects at times have problems and, in my 30 years in business, when this happens people get in a room to discuss it and find a commercial resolution.
+Technology One executive chairman Adrian Di Marco said this week: “Projects at times have problems and, in my 30 years in business, when this happens people get in a room to discuss it and find a commercial resolution.
 People do not go public until all avenues have been exhausted, especially if they have not previously raised a problem, let alone attempted to resolve the matter.”

 Ironically, he said this publicly, in the latest of a string of tit-for-tat exchanges with senior council officials.